Technical Program

 Silvio Garcia, PE, Principal Associate & Structural Engineer – H&H

-Daniel Tarantino, AIA, Architectural Group Manager – H&H
+Daniel Tarantino, RA, AIA Architectural Group Manager – H&H

 The existing Smith Point Bridge is a double-leaf, bascule bridge which carries William Floyd Parkway (CR 46) over Narrow Bay in the Town of Brookhaven.
 The bridge serves as the sole access route to the eastern end of Fire Island.
 The bridge was designed by Hardesty & Hanover in the 1950's and is reaching the end of is service life due to the harsh oceanfront environment at this site.
 H&H prepared alternative evaluation studies and the Design Report for this Locally Administered Federal Aid Project.
 The preferred alternate selected is replacement of the existing movable bridge with a high-level fixed bridge on a westerly alignment that touches down in an underutilized area of Smith Point County Park.
 The new structure will be an approximately 1,600-foot-long prestressed concrete structure and will provide a 55.6 -foot clearance over the 100-foot-wide navigation channel.